 Here is how it looks like:

 From what we mentioned, you might be expecting this file to have a very long list of IPs and corresponding hostnames; but that is not true.
-The hosts file only contains a number of lines;
+The hosts file only contains several lines;

-- The first part, by default, contains hostnames and IP addresses of your localhost and machine.
-This is the part you will usually modify in order to make the desired changes.
+- The first part, by default, contains the hostnames and IP addresses of your localhost and machine.
+This is the part you will usually modify to make the desired changes.